 15. Track Your Sales Measurement

-Sales analysis entails a thorough examination of all sales operations in order to determine revenue results and set potential objectives.
+Sales analysis entails a thorough examination of all sales operations to determine revenue results and set potential objectives.
 Using KPIs to define goals for your sales team is one sales analytics practice to mention.

 It’s difficult to know if your sales investments are working without sales KPIs.
 Tracking your sales metrics helps you identify the areas where you can improve your sales efficiency.